 Too many knot guides list a bewildering array of knots, many of which are difficult to tie in laboratory conditions, let alone in a real-world fishing scenario.

-We’ve used the lessons learned from years of experience on the water to cut through that complexity and give you a guide to the SEVEN best fishing knots (including the super strong FG Knot) that can be easily tied in any situation.
+We’ve used the lessons from years of experience on the water to cut through that complexity and guide you to the SEVEN best fishing knots (including the super strong FG Knot) that can be easily tied in any situation.